Raveevarmatm/responsive-furniture-ecommerce/README.md

 - CSS3: For styling and responsive layouts.
 - JavaScript: For interactivity and dynamic functionalities.

+#How to view
+- You can access my portfolio website by visiting [https://raveevarmatm.github.io/responsive-furniture-ecommerce/].
+Feel free to explore the content and get in touch!

 #How to Run the Project
 - Clone this repository to your local machine: git clone https://github.com/Raveevarmatm/furniture-ecommerce.git